 We will deduct Stamp Duty on all UK stocks purchased, with the exception of AIM listed stocks and ETFs.
-This applies to both Basic Accounts as well as ISAs.
+This applies to both General Investment Accounts as well as ISAs.
 You do not pay stamp duty on US stocks.

 Capital Gains Tax